lamby/20230626/Why giving talks at Postgres conferences matters.md

 **Claire:** So I think that's a really good point that, that learning of focusing on the audience and what they need and where they're coming from and having empathy for you know, the fact that they're probably not as expert as you or don't know what you know is, is super important.

 And oh, you've, you've said so many things.
 I mean, there's also the notion of failure.
 Every good conference speaker has a couple of failed conference presentations in their background, right?
 Like you, it's just absolutely naturally you gotta be willing to fail.
-Okay, so we've got a bunch of things we need to circle back on that a veto has touched on here, but I wanna.
+Okay, so we've got a bunch of things we need to circle back on that a veto has touched on here, but I want to.

 Cut over to Boice for a second and ask you the high level question.
 Why do you think giving talks at Postgres conferences matters or frankly, any open source developer conference?
 Why, why spend the time?